foomo/gocontentful/README.md

 >(vo *CfPerson) **PublishEntry**(cc *ContentfulClient) (err error)

 Publishes the entry.
+Note that before publishing you will need to retrieve the entry with one of the Manage* functions above to acquire the Sys object that contains the version information.
+Otherwise the API call will fail with a "Version mismatch" error.
+This is needed even if you have just upserted the entry with the function above!

+>(vo *CfPerson) **UnpublishEntry**(cc *ContentfulClient) (err error)

-Note that before publshing you will need to retrieve the entry with one of the Manage* functions above to acquire the Sys object that contains the version information.
+Unpublishes the entry.
+Note that before unpublishing you will need to retrieve the entry with one of the Manage* functions above to acquire the Sys object that contains the version information.
 Otherwise the API call will fail with a "Version mismatch" error.
 This is needed even if you have just upserted the entry with the function above!

 >(vo *CfPerson) **UpdateEntry**(cc *ContentfulClient) (err error)